byorgey/blog/posts/2023/02/24/competitive-programming-in-haskell-infinite-2d-array-level-4.markdown

 ---
-title: Competitive programming in Haskell: Infinite 2D array, Level 4
+title: 'Competitive programming in Haskell: Infinite 2D array, Level 4'
 published: 2023-02-24T13:31:27Z
 categories: competitive programming,haskell
 tags: Kattis,number
 ---

 <p>In a <a href="https://byorgey.wordpress.com/2022/09/01/competitive-programming-in-haskell-infinite-2d-array/">previous post</a>, I challenged you to solve <a href="https://open.kattis.com/problems/infinite2darray">Infinite 2D Array</a> using Haskell.
-After <a href="https://byorgey.wordpress.com/2022/12/03/competitive-programming-in-haskell-infinite-2d-array-level-1/">deriving a formula</a> for $latex F_{x,y}$ that involves only a linear number of terms, <a href="https://byorgey.wordpress.com/2023/01/16/competitive-programming-in-haskell-infinite-2d-array-levels-2-and-3/">last time</a> we discussed how to efficiently calculate Fibonacci numbers and binomial coefficients modulo a prime.
+After <a href="https://byorgey.wordpress.com/2022/12/03/competitive-programming-in-haskell-infinite-2d-array-level-1/">deriving a formula</a> for $F_{x,y}$ that involves only a linear number of terms, <a href="https://byorgey.wordpress.com/2023/01/16/competitive-programming-in-haskell-infinite-2d-array-levels-2-and-3/">last time</a> we discussed how to efficiently calculate Fibonacci numbers and binomial coefficients modulo a prime.
 Today, we’ll finally see some actual Haskell code for solving this problem.</p>
 <p>The code is not very long, and seems rather simple, but what it doesn’t show is the large amount of time and effort I spent trying different versions until I figured out how to make it fast enough.
 Later in the post I will share some lessons learned.</p>
 <h2 id="modular-arithmetic">Modular arithmetic</h2>
 <p>When a problem requires a fixed modulus like this, I typically prefer using a <code>newtype M</code> with a <code>Num</code> instance that does all operations using modular arithmetic, as <a href="https://byorgey.wordpress.com/2020/02/15/competitive-programming-in-haskell-modular-arithmetic-part-1/">explained in this post</a>.
 However, that approach has a big downside: we cannot (easily) store our own <code>newtype</code> values in an unboxed array (<code>UArray</code>), since that requires <a href="https://stackoverflow.com/questions/40970726/using-newtype-in-data-array-unboxed-with-ghc-7-10">defining a bunch of instances by hand</a>.
 And the speedup we get from using unboxed vs boxed arrays is significant, especially for this problem.</p>
-<p>So instead I just made some standalone functions to do arithmetic modulo $latex 10^9 + 7$:</p>
+<p>So instead I just made some standalone functions to do arithmetic modulo $10^9 + 7$:</p>
 <pre class="sourceCode haskell"><code class="sourceCode haskell"><span>p</span> <span style="color: red">::</span> <span>Int</span>
 <span>p</span> <span style="color: red">=</span> <span class="hs-num">10</span><span>^</span><span class="hs-num">9</span> <span>+</span> <span class="hs-num">7</span>